okviz/okviz.github.io/_mydocs/synoptic-panel-pro/concepts/data-binding.md

 The example above shows the source code of an SVG image: in fact, Synoptic Panel only accepts maps in SVG format, which is a text-based format similar to HTML and can be edited with any text editor.
 Thus, it is easy to add or change the identifier of any element in a map.

 > There are some rules and conventions that govern the assignment of the identifier and which are the elements that can be promoted as areas.
-For more information, see [SVG Format](./maps/svg-format#identifier-id).
+For more information, see [SVG Format](./maps/svg-format#id-attribute).

 However, it is not recommended to make this editing manually, as it can lead to errors.
-Instead, you can use graphical editors such as *Adobe Illustrator* or *Inkscape* to do this job.
+Instead, you can use graphics editors such as *Adobe Illustrator* or *Inkscape* to do this job.
 It's also possible to use Synoptic Panel Pro's Map Editor ([see below](#manual-binding)) to bind elements to data points, bypassing the need to assign identifiers.

 ## Linking Areas to Data